deetee25/swiftly/README.md

 ### Testing

+## W3C Code Validation

 * [W3C CSS validation](https://jigsaw.w3.org/css-validator/)
 * [W3C Markup Validation]( https://validator.w3.org/)
     - The developer used **W3C CSS Validation Service** and **W3C  Markup Validation Service** to check the validity of the website code.

+I used the above links to check for any errors in my code, this is the intial step to testing any website for bugs and errors.
+W3C verfied i had no bugs or errors with my HTML and CSS.

+## Testing on dofferent devices

+# Mobile/Tablet

+* I used Google dev tools to check mobile view on different devices such as iphone 6/7/8 and galaxy.
+I used the same method for tablet view but this time i viewed on Ipad and Ipad pro.
+* Another option was to use my own mobile device iphone 6 and 7 and a family members ipad pro.

+# Desktop

+* I used my Imac 27inch and Mac Book Pro 15inch to test the website on these devices.

 ### Deployment